 Considerations to take into account when consuming potato milk.

-The recipe to make potato milk
+The recipe for making potato milk

 Ingredients for approximately 1 L